oa-device/Dullahan/docs/WORKFLOW.md

    - Manages network interruptions
    - Caches requests when the network is unavailable
    - Automatically resends cached requests when the network is restored
+   - Runs in a Docker container

 3. **Orchestrator**
    - Manages multiple Tracker instances
    - Coordinates data flow between Trackers and Proxy Cache
    - Optimizes system-wide performance
+   - Runs in a Docker container

-## Docker Architecture
+## Hybrid Architecture

-The Dullahan system is now containerized using Docker, with each component running in its own container:
+The Dullahan system uses a hybrid approach, combining a native Python application with Docker containers:

-1. **Tracker Container**
+1. **Tracker (Native Python Application)**

-   - Based on a Python image
+   - Runs directly on the host system
-   - Contains the YOLO model and video processing logic
+   - Utilizes the system's GPU for YOLO-based object detection
-   - Exposes an internal port for API access
+   - Exposes a local port for API access

 2. **Proxy Cache Container**